History of the Recorder

 Modern Music Projects

 - John Cage’s Three.
 Composed in 1989.
-For three recorder players playing various instruments.
+For three artists playing various sized recorders.

 - Igor Strawinski’s Lullaby.
 A duet for alto and soprano, 1960 (His recomposition of the same from The Rake's Progress, 1951).